grafana/grafana/docs/sources/datasources/mssql/query-editor/index.md

 ### Dataset and Table selection

-In the dataset dropdown, choose the MSSQL database to query.
-The dropdown is be populated with the databases that the user has access to.
+In the **Dataset** dropdown, choose the MSSQL database to query.
+The dropdown is be populated with the databases to which the user has access.
-When the dataset is selected, the table dropdown is populated with the tables that are available.
+When the dataset is selected, the **Table** dropdown is populated with the tables that are available.

-**Note:** If a default database has been chosen through the Data Source configuration page, the Dataset Dropdown will be disabled, and only that configured database will be available for querying.
+**Note:** If a default database has been configured through the Data Source configuration page, the Dataset Dropdown will be disabled, and only that configured database will be available for querying.

 ### Select columns and aggregation functions (SELECT)